yoshakami/WaccaSongBrowser/README.md

 # WaccaSongBrowser
 Table and Message editor.
 It has several menus listed below

+## Third-party licences
+This project uses UAssetAPI, licenced under the MIT Licence, see LICNCE-UassetAPI.txt or https://github.com/atenfyr/UAssetAPI/blob/master/LICENSE for details

 ## MusicParameterTable
 This is a nice tool used to search for existing songs metadata and edit them.<br>
 you can sort all categories to your liking quickly with it.<br>